mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 This section uses AT's focus on rules / norms and interactions with other activity systems at home. -->

-## Discussion on emergent elements of guided participation
+### Observations on emerging flexible design practices

-This section describes and discusses some of the emergent, flexible and adaptive design practices that I observed in video data.
+To restructure.
+More evidence on emerging norms, DoL, and community behaviour.

-I also outline the rationale behind my responses to them.
+Anchor terms here.
+Which from methodology are useful?

-### Encouraging peer learning and varied working practices
+#### Emergent  peer learning and varied working practices

 This section discusses some of the outcomes stemming from interventions and emergent participant responses in the area of peer and individual working practices.